|

 A local street food vendor in HCMC

-My local tips are using online apps for recommendations, finding stalls who have prepared a lot of food, and eating from crowded places.
+My local tips are using online apps for recommendations, finding stalls that have prepared a lot of food, and eating from crowded places.
 There are many famous food locations that have many good reviews on food apps like Foody.vn or Tripadvisor.
-Looking to see how much food a vendor or restaurant has prepared in advance is a safe bet that lots of locals eat there everyday.
-Another way that is used to identify good quality food stalls is based on the number of guests, the crowded stalls will often be safe.
-Of course, you can always take a look at our Food Tours here at Back of the Bike Tours if you want to try some delicious and safe Vietnamese food!
+Looking to see how much food a vendor or restaurant has prepared in advance is a safe bet that lots of locals eat there every day.

 How to Stay Safe in Ho Chi Minh City by Avoiding Common Scams